 The governments of England, Scotland, Northern Ireland and Wales all support apprenticeship schemes and there are some minor variations between them, but the basic premise remains the same.

 Apprentices must be paid and, thanks to trade union pressure, there is now an apprentices rate established under the national minimum wage.
-However, that rate is very low – just £3.40 (with effect from 1 October 2016) an hour.
+However, that rate is very low – just £3.50 an hour from 1 April 2017.

 Recent research suggests the average pay for apprentices is £170 per week, but this still only equates to £4.25 an hour.